M-anan779/SAC-stock-trading/README.md

 * Modify the neural network architecture by swapping the MLP for a TCN feature extractor
 * Experiment with feature generation to further improve cross ticker generalization
 * Change CLI (`run.py`) to be able to directly edit `config.yaml` for "train" and "fetch data" actions
-* Add name of tickers used for validation when printing performance stats in `Analyzer`